The best restaurants to eat in Berlin

 As the first zero-waste vegan restaurant, Frea has taken the city by storm with its menu of simple dishes made with local ingredients, including fresh pasta, pickles and sourdough, as well as kombucha and hazelnut milk made in-house.
 Any leftovers are converted into a soil substitute.
-Mains from £9.
+Three course menu is 55 euros.

 Other top spots